Xinoph/xinoph.github.io/_posts/2014-12-04-seniorartthesis.md

 <h3>Overview</h3>

 A work in progress piece towards achieving 3D photorealism.
 This page will be updated as more progress is made.

 This piece will be shown along with other RPI senior art theses in a gallery in April 2015.

 Modeled in Maya and zBrush.
-Textured in Substance Painter and Photoshop.
+Textured using Substance Designer, Substance Painter, and Photoshop.
 Rendered using Marmoset Toolbag.

 <div id="slideshow" style="text-align: center;">
 {% for img in page.screenshots %}